7ched7/trakd/README.md

 <summary>start</summary>

 - **`$ trakd start`**
-Start the server using the IP address and port from user config
+Start the server using the IP address and port from user configuration

 </details>